NikolayShtipkov/Resume/README.md

 - Built with Azure Cloud Services and .NET framework
 - Provides data for device monitoring purposes
 - Visualizes data from IoT devices and presents it to the end user
-- Uses EF and dapper for data access, implemented with CQRS pattern
+- Uses EF and dapper for data access
 - Unit and Integration testing with NUnit
 - Can read, write and change state of devices
+- Uses microservices architecture and CQRS pattern
 - Worked with a team of 10 people of which 3 back end devs, 3 front-end, 3 QA and a project manager

 **Metadata App, Aris, Nov 2023 - Mar 2024**